Search by

 Is there 24 hour onsite support?

-Yes, there is an Property Management team member is onsite and available 24×7 to provide our students with support and assistance at any time.
+Yes, there is a team member is onsite and available 24×7 to provide their students with support and assistance at any time.

-Yes, all of our properties have CCTV cameras installed throughout the building common areas, entry points and hallways, which operate 24 hours a day.
-Our properties also operate on an electronic swipe card system, with four levels of entry-control programming – including building, floor, apartment and bedroom*.
-Entrance to the property outside of office hours is only permitted to those with an authorised room key.
+Yes, all of their properties have CCTV cameras installed throughout the building common areas, entry points and hallways, which operate 24 hours a day.
+Their properties also operate on an electronic swipe card system, with four levels of entry-control programming – including building, floor, apartment and bedroom*.
+Entrance to the property outside of office hours is only permitted to those with an authorised room key. * Bedrooms at Iglu Kelvin Grove use standard locks not swipe card access

 Are there onsite laundry facilities?

-Yes.
-All Property Management properties have paid onsite laundry facilities available 24/7.
+Yes. all properties have paid onsite laundry facilities available 24/7.

 Are there organised events?

-Yes, they have a comprehensive program of social, academic, sport, wellbeing and cultural events.
-These are organised by our dedicated team of staff and Resident Leaders (RLs) who are always keen to receive feedback or ideas for future events and activities.
+Yes,they have a comprehensive program of social, academic, sport, wellbeing and cultural events.
+These are organised by their dedicated team of staff and Resident Leaders (RLs) who are always keen to receive feedback or ideas for future events and activities.

 Are there students from multiple universities and colleges?